Frosted flatwoods salamander

+The frosted flatwoods salamander (Ambystoma cingulatum) is an endangered salamander species native to the Southeastern United States.

+Description

-The frosted flatwoods salamander (Ambystoma cingulatum) is a small (9-13.5 cm total length), elongated species of mole salamander.
+It is a small (9–13.5 cm total length), elongated species of mole salamander.
 It has a small, indistinct head, short legs, and a long, rounded tail.
 Typical coloration consists of a background of brownish- to purplish-black overlaid with narrow gray or silvery-white reticulations (net-like markings), bands, or diffuse spotting.
 The gilled aquatic larvae are distinctly colored, having a series of bold brown and yellow longitudinal stripes.